dart-lang/language/working/0546-patterns/patterns-feature-specification.md

 Each field is either a binder which destructures a positional field, or a binder prefixed with an identifier and `:` which destructures a named field.

-Record destructuring is structural: Each named field in the record pattern calls a corresponding getter on the matched object.
+Each named field in the record pattern is matched by calling a corresponding getter on the matched object.
 A record pattern can be applied to an object of any type with any set of named field patterns as long as the object being matched has getters with those names.
 (Positional fields, however, can only be matched by record values.)

 When destructuring named fields, it's common to want to bind the resulting value to a variable with the same name.
 As a convenience, the binder can be omitted on